 Progress bars are displayed in the header of the sprint.

-- I – represents how many backlog items are assigned to the sprint comparing to previous sprints.
+- I – represents how many backlog items are assigned to the sprint compared to previous sprints.

 - E – effort, how many story points are assigned to the sprint.